rhernaus/borg/README.md

    # Additional LLM configurations for specific tasks...
    ```

-3. The `config.toml` file is automatically ignored by Git to prevent accidentally committing your API keys.
+4. The `config.production.toml` file is automatically ignored by Git to prevent accidentally committing your API keys.

+5. By default, the application will use `config.production.toml` if it exists, and fall back to `config.toml` otherwise.

 ### Multi-LLM Configuration